Euston railway station

 Euston, the first inter-city railway terminal in London, was planned by George and Robert Stephenson.
 It was designed by Philip Hardwick and built by William Cubitt, with a distinctive arch over the station entrance.
 The station opened as the terminus of the London and Birmingham Railway (L&BR) on 20 July 1837.
 Euston was expanded after the L&BR was amalgamated with other companies to form the London and North Western Railway, and the original sheds were replaced by the Great Hall in 1849.
 Capacity was increased throughout the 19th century from two platforms to fifteen.
 The station was controversially rebuilt in the mid-1960s when the Arch and the Great Hall were demolished to accommodate the electrified West Coast Main Line, and the revamped station still attracts criticism over its architecture.
 Euston is to be the London terminus for the planned High Speed 2 railway and the station is being redeveloped to accommodate it.

 Name and location

-The station is named after Euston Hall in Suffolk, the ancestral home of the Dukes of Grafton, the main landowners in the area during the mid-19th century.
+Unusually for a London terminus, the station is not based on its location, but after Euston Hall in Suffolk, the ancestral home of the Dukes of Grafton, the main landowners in the area during the mid-19th century.
 It is set back from Euston Square and Euston Road on the London Inner Ring Road, between Cardington Street and Eversholt Street in the London Borough of Camden.
 It is one of 20 stations managed by Network Rail.
-As of 2023–2024, it is the tenth-busiest station in Britain Euston bus station is in front of the main entrance.
+As of 2023–2024, it is the tenth-busiest station in Britain.
+Euston bus station is in front of the main entrance.